 10 Ways to Cut Your Energy Costs at Home

-As energy rates continue to increase, you might be on the lookout for ways to cut back your usage and save money.
-While larger investments like replacing the windows or installing high-performance HVAC systems certainly make your home more efficient, you can cut energy costs today with little to no up-front investment.
+As energy rates continue rising, you may be on the lookout for strategies to reduce your usage and save money.
+Although larger investments like replacing the windows or installing high-efficiency HVAC systems certainly make your home more energy efficient, you can lower energy costs right away with very little up-front investment.
 Here’s how.

-Check the filter monthly and change it when it seems dirty, or every three months, whichever comes first.
-The cost of a new filter pays for itself by promoting efficiency, ensuring proper airflow, and preventing the HVAC equipment from overheating.
-Your home will also feel more comfortable and have cleaner indoor air with a fresh filter in place.
+Check the filter each month and replace it when it appears dirty, or every three months, whichever comes first.
+The cost of a new filter can be recouped by promoting efficiency, guaranteeing proper airflow, and keeping the HVAC equipment from overheating.
+Your home will quickly feel more comfortable and have cleaner indoor air with a clean filter in place.

-Keep the temperature about 70 degrees or lower through the winter and adjust it to 77 degrees or higher in the summer.
+Keep the temperature at 70 degrees or cooler in the winter and adjust it to 77 degrees or warmer for the summer.
 Then, wear clothing that suits the season to help you stay comfortable.

-If you still use an old manual thermostat, upgrade to a programmable model.
-This affordable replacement pays for itself quickly thanks to energy savings by letting you program setback periods while you’re away or sleeping.
-Automatic temperature recovery means you save money without ever dealing with an uncomfortable home.
-Look for a smart Wi-Fi thermostat you can program remotely for even more opportunities to save.
+If you still have an old manual thermostat, upgrade to a programmable model.
+This kind of thermostat pays for itself quickly in energy savings by allowing you to program setback periods while you’re away or in bed.
+Intelligent temperature recovery means you save money without ever dealing with an uncomfortable home.
+Try to find a smart Wi-Fi thermostat you can adjust remotely for even more opportunities to save.

-Preventative maintenance offers a great return on investment.
+Preventative maintenance delivers a good return on investment.
 First, it pays you back by reducing your energy bills.
-After all, a tuned-up HVAC system runs more effectively than a neglected one.
-You also reduce the risk of malfunctions and the associated repair costs.
-Plus, your equipment is bound to run for a few years longer when you take good care of it today.
+After all, a tuned-up HVAC system runs more efficiently than one that’s left alone.
+You also lower the risk of malfunctions and the required repair costs.
+Plus, your equipment is bound to run for a few years longer when you keep up with maintenance today.

-Air leaks can develop wherever two building materials are connected.
-Find and seal these leaks to keep your home comfortable and reduce the strain on your HVAC system.
-Here are some tips:
+Air leaks can develop wherever two building materials come together.
+Locate and seal these leaks to keep your home comfortable and decrease the strain on your heating and cooling.
+Here are a couple of tips:

-• Replace old weatherstripping to help windows and doors close more tightly.
+• Remove and replace old weatherstripping to ensure windows and doors close more tightly.

-• Re-caulk stationary cracks around windows and doors to avoid air leaks.
+• Re-caulk the cracks around windows and doors to seal out air leaks.

-• Apply expanding spray foam near wiring, plumbing, air ducts, and other penetrations in your walls, ceilings and floors.
+• Add expanding spray foam around wiring, plumbing, ductwork, and other penetrations in your walls, ceilings and floors.

-• Close the fireplace damper anytime a fire isn’t lit.
+• Shut the fireplace damper anytime a fire isn’t being lit.

-6. Use Solar Heat Gain to Your Advantage
+6. Use Solar Heat Gain to Your Benefit

-In the summer, your goal is to shut out solar heat gain.
-Shutting reflective curtains over the windows in the afternoon is an easy way to do this.
-If your budget allows, you can also try to plant trees on the south and west sides of your home.
-By choosing deciduous trees, you can enjoy cooling shade in the summer while still allowing the sun to heat your home for free in the winter.
+During the summer, the goal is to shut out solar heat gain.
+Shutting reflective curtains over the windows during the afternoon is an easy way to accomplish this.
+If your budget has room, you can also try to plant trees on the south and west sides of your property.
+By selecting deciduous trees, you can enjoy cooling shade for the summer while still allowing the sun to heat your home for free during the winter.

 7. Use Water Effectively

-Conserve this limited resource and lower your water bills with these tips:
+Conserve this key resource and lower your water bills with the following tips:

-• Take short showers rather than long baths.
+• Take short showers instead of lengthy baths.

 • Install low-flow showerheads and aerated faucets.

-• Shut off the water when shaving and brushing your teeth.
+• Shut off the water when you are shaving and brushing your teeth.

-• Fix drippy faucets, running toilets, and leaky pipes as soon as possible.
+• Deal with drippy faucets, running toilets, and leaky pipes as quickly as possible.

 8. Keep Electronics Off

 Plug computers, printers, TVs, Blu-ray players, game consoles and other electronics into power strips.
-This way, you can turn them off with the flip of a switch when not in use.
-Additionally, unplug cell phone chargers and other adapters when you don’t need them to prevent small amounts of “phantom” energy consumption.
+This way, you can shut them off with the flip of a switch when they aren’t being used.
+At the same time, unplug cell phone chargers and other adapters when not in use to minimize small amounts of “phantom” energy usage.

-Do you still have old incandescent bulbs throughout the house?
-Replace them with LEDs to save as much as 70 percent on your lighting bills.
-Bulb replacement costs also decrease because LEDs last about 25 times longer than incandescent lights.
+Do you still use old incandescent bulbs throughout the house?
+Swap them out with LEDs to save nearly 70 percent on your lighting bills.
+Bulb replacement costs also decline because LEDs work about 25 times longer than incandescent light bulbs.

 Appliances are the energy hogs of the home.
-Conserve energy with these tips:
+Save money with any of these tips:

-• Close windows and doors when using the furnace or air conditioner.
+• Shut windows and doors when using the furnace or air conditioner.

-• Turn down the water heater temperature to 120 degrees and add an insulating blanket.
+• Lower the water heater temperature to 120 degrees and wrap it in an insulating blanket.

-• Disable the heated-dry function on your dishwasher.
+• Don’t use the heated-dry functionality on your dishwasher.

-• Heat food in the microwave instead of the oven or stove, especially on summer afternoons.
+• Heat up food in the microwave as opposed to the oven or stove, especially on summer afternoons.

-• If your utility provider charges more for electricity during “peak times,” try to use your appliances during low-peak periods.
+• If your utility provider charges more for electricity through “peak times,” try to use your appliances during low-peak periods.

-A lot of cost-cutting measures relate directly to your home heating, cooling and plumbing systems.
-If you need help applying these tips, reach out to Levy & Son Service Experts.
-We offer affordable maintenance and repair support, along with cost-effective installation and replacement services.
-Plus, with financing options available, even larger upgrades will fit your budget.
-For more information about our services or to request an estimate, please contact your local Levy & Son Service Experts office today.
+Lots of cost-cutting measures are directly related to your home heating, cooling and plumbing systems.
+If you need help applying these tips, get in touch with Service Experts Heating, Air Conditioning & Plumbing.
+We supply affordable maintenance and repair work, as well as cost-effective installation and replacement services.
+Additionally, with financing options available, even larger upgrades will match your budget.
+For more details about our services or to request an estimate, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.

 Savings For You